Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 I've found there are two key strategies to avoid this problem.

-#### Be Proactive

-When you know CAPER, RHY, SSVF, PATH, or APR is due for an agency, send the program manager _one_ simple email.
+First, be proactive.
+When you know a CAPER, RHY, SSVF, PATH, or APR is due for an agency, send the program manager _one_ simple email.

 >"Good afternoon Ms. Program Manager,
 >